snorkelferret/apoco/README.md

 [Online manual](https://snorkelferret.github.io)

-Apoco is a data-driven enterprise level SPA library/Frontend framework.
+Apoco is a data-driven enterprise level SPA library/Frontend real time framework.
 The components can be used together or individually.
 Apoco is arranged hierarchically.

 (SPA - Single Page Application. )